ruf10/ruf10.github.io/_pages/ballroomdance.md

 Naturally, my colleagues and I started hanging out for fun things outside school and **that's when Salsa dancing, a Latin dance that emerged in Cuba, first came into my life.**
 <br />

-***I will never forget my first Salsa dancing social at a winter night***.
-I stepped onto the dancing floor from the outside, I was excited but more nervous.
-My math friend said hi to me, and invited me to dance with him.
-Listening to the salsa music, and feeling the enthusiasm from the people out there, I was warmed up and started enjoying the music and dancing with music. <br />
+***I will never forget my first Salsa social dancing on a winter night***.
+I stepped onto the dancing floor from the outside, excited but more nervous.
+My math friend said Hi, and invited me to dance with him.
+Listening to salsa music, and feeling the enthusiasm from the people out there, I was warmed up and started enjoying the music and dancing to music. <br />
-Since then, I join the Salsa Dancing Club at the Carnegie Mellon University regularly, I learened Salsa dance basics, other fun moves, and also Bachata dance, and go to social dance to "show off" and pracice. **I love the dancing with people, I feel that I was born to be a dancer**.
+Since then, I have attended Salsa Dancing Club at Carnegie Mellon University regularly and learned Salsa dance and Bachata dances basic, other fun moves.
+I go to social dance to "show off" and practice.
+I love dancing with people. ** I feel that I was born to be a dancer**.
 <br />

 Last summer, I joined the **Ballroom Dance Club at the Carnegie Mellon University**.
 For the people that are not familar with ballroom, I get to learn Latin Dances such as light and bubbly Cha-cha, sexy Rumba, ligthhearted and cheery Samba, energitic Jive, and arrogant and passionate Paso Doble.
 I also love Standard Dances which is very elegant and classical, Waltz, Quickstep, Foxtrot and Tango and Viennese Waltz.